-My current body of work and imagery evolves from an exploration of personal, collective and empathetic anxieties.
+My current body of work evolves from an exploration of personal, collective and empathetic anxieties.
 In my drawings, ambiguous human and botanical biological systems combine to inform fictionalized observed living subjects.
-Imagined specimens, I simultaneously examine them through an empirical lens as I construct them.
+These drawings are imagined specimens.
+I simultaneously examine them through an empirical lens even as I construct them.
 As they emerge I am aware that the lived experience in my body is vast and enigmatic.
-In the face of what seems inevitable extinction they harness resistance and thrive in the era of the Anthropocene.
+In the face of what seem to be their inevitable extinction they harness resistance and thrive in the era of the Anthropocene.

-The specimens posit the notion that strength, pain, humor, toxicity and transformation can prosper even as we humans observe a constant stream of violence, environmental disaster and species extinction.
-I often wonder how we process the influx of our daily and global realities and where in the body we absorb these truths.
-The process of making these drawings channels my anxiety as the intricate line work engages my need for repetition and addresses my desire for the transformation of pain through imagined forms.
-Additionally, I imagine the growth potential for psychosomatic scar tissue within these psychological and biological systems.
+The specimens posit the notion that strength, pain, humor, toxicity and transformation can prosper even though we humans observe a constant stream of violence, environmental disaster and species extinction.
+I often wonder how we process the influx of our daily and global realities and at where in the body we absorb them, and I conjure forms that reflect a buildup of beautiful psychosomatic scar tissue within biological systems.
+The process of making these drawings channels my anxiety as the intricate line work engages my innate need for repetition and directs my desire for the transformation of ache through imagined forms.

 The w(H)ole is an image I began to draw in the summer of 2016 and has been a recurring image since.
 In contrast to the specimen which suggest botanical-human hybrid systems, the w(H)oles are structurally simple forms that reference their cellular make-up.
 They remind me of many archetypal and ubiquitous orifices - forms in nature, the relationship between the individual and the collective, and they also recall the physical form of an exhale.